traceforce/mcp-xray/README.md

 ## Examples

-Example scan outputs are available in `examples/findings/`:
+Example scan outputs are available in `examples/findings/`.

-- `config-scan-risky-tools.sarif.json`: Configuration scan findings for tools with high security risks
-- `config-scan-secrets.sarif.json`: Configuration scan findings for secrets exposed in configurations
-- `repo-scan-cve-secrets.sarif.json`: Repository scan findings for CVE vulnerabilities and secrets
-- `repo-scan-dangerous-commands.sarif.json`: Repository scan findings for dangerous command patterns

-Example MCP configuration files are available in the `examples/mcp_configs/` directory:
+Example MCP configuration files are available in the `examples/mcp_configs/` directory.

-- `local_mcp.json`: Local STDIO-based MCP server
-- `remote_mcp_token.json`: Remote HTTP server with token authentication
-- `remote_mcp_oauth.json`: Remote HTTP server with OAuth authentication
-- `mcp_with_env.json`: Configuration using environment variables
-- `mcp_with_proxy.json`: Configuration with proxy settings

 An example MCP Server is available in the `examples/mcp_server/` directory:
 - `mcp_server.py`: FastMCP server using streamable-http transport